Katidian/stock-analysis/README.md

 The purpose of the TickerIndex variable is to tell us which ticker index number we're working with at any given time.
 I thought that instead of starting with a For loop that loops through each ticker in turn, we need to start with a For loop that loops through all the rows of data.

 But then I got stuck on instruction 2a ("Create a for loop to initialize the TickerVolumes to zero") because I wasn't quite sure what I should be looping through.
 After thinking about this for way too long, I decided that the point is to reset the TickerVolumes every time we move to a new TickerIndex number.
+Doing this does not actually run through the data rows 12 times, since it's separate from the For loop that WILL run the data rows.

 ```
     For TickerIndex = 0 To 11